Accountability. It is something that we all need.

 Sometimes we need to hear the brutal truth.
 We can’t do life alone.

-Use this lesson to remind students that they need support, encouragement, and accountability from others.
+Use this lesson, based on Ecclesiastes 4:12, to remind students that they need support, encouragement, and accountability from others.

 – Nick Diliberto, Ministry to Youth

 YOUTH GROUP LESSON ON ACCOUNTABILITY

 Bible: Ecclesiastes 4:12

 Bottom Line: We need each other.

 - 5 feet of rope tied in a circle (enough for each group of 3 to have a circle)